National Standard Examination in Astronomy: Indian National Astronomy Olympiad

-Held in first week of February, this is a subjective exam.
-Students are divided into two pools; A, with those in class 12, and B, with those in class 11 or below.
+Held in first week of February, this is a subjective exam lasting for 3 hours.
 Top 15 students from group A and top 35 students from group B are selected for the third stage.

 OCSC Astronomy

 The students are taught and tested on data analysis, theory and observation.
 From their performance in the tests, a team of five students is selected to represent India in IOAA.